 Let's examine Frontier's earnings and free cash flow history:

 Because of large depreciation charges for legacy assets, it's fairly common for telcos to generate significantly higher free cash flow than net income.
 Frontier is obviously no exception.
 Over the past five years, Frontier's earnings have held steady, while its free cash flow has soared, in large part due to its purchase of 4.8 million Verizon landlines.

 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt burden, because that will skew your calculations and make the company look much more efficient than it is.

 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 CEO Mary Wilderotter has been at the job since 2004.
-Before starting the company, she worked at Microsoft, AT&T, and McCaw Cellular.
+Before starting at Frontier, she worked at Microsoft, AT&T, and McCaw Cellular.

-Integrated telecommunications isn't particularly susceptible to wholesale technological disruption, though over the long term wireline and long-distance communications could be increasingly supplanted by mobile phones.
+Integrated telecommunication isn't particularly susceptible to rapid wholesale technological disruption, though over the medium to long term, wireline and long-distance communication is becoming increasingly supplanted by mobile phones.